LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 Axom Developer Guide
 =========================================================

-This guide describes key aspects of the software development processes used in the Axom project.
+This guide describes the main software development processes used in the Axom project.
 The guide is intended for all team members and contributors.
-It is especially helpful for familiarizing new individuals about how the team works.
-The overarching goal is that all Axom development follows similar practices to ensure robustness, consistency, ease of use, and comprehensive testing.
+It is especially helpful for familiarizing individuals with how the team works.
+Our goal is to establish simple development practices that are easy for all contributors to understand and follow.
+We believe that when everyone on the team follows similar practices, this helps to ensure that our code will be robust, consist, correct, and easy to use.
 Everyone who contributes to Axom should be aware of and follow these guidelines.
-However, the benefits of uniformity should be balanced with allowances for individual preferences, which may be superior to rigid conventions in certain situations.

-Our processes should not be viewed as fixed for all time.
+We realize that the benefits of uniformity are best balanced with allowances for individual preferences, which may work better in certain situations.
+Therefore, our processes should not be viewed as fixed for all time.
 They should evolve with project needs and be improved when processes can be improved.
 Changes should be agreed to by team members after assessing their merits using their collective professional judgment.
 When changes are made, this guide should be updated accordingly.

 **Contents:**